raimo/eatclub-nightmare/README.md

 1. Install crontab as instructed in `crontab.example`
 1. Install credentials and preferences for EatClub as instructed in `eatclubrc.example`
 1. Ready!

-## Known Issues

-Currently EatClub's site has changed so that the script doesn't seem to work. :(